The low-down Hide

 Notion greets you with a waving emoji and a useful guide in the morning.
 Slack signs off their wait screens with “– your friends at Slack”.

-This is all thanks to the “consumerization of enterprise”.
+This is all thanks to the “consumerisation of enterprise”.
 In this phenomenon, businesses adopt “consumer-like solutions” for workplace use.
-In response, SaaS tech can go straight to the end user.
+In response, SaaS can go straight to the end user.
+It’s product-led growth – the SaaS literally sells itself.

 Dropbox is the canonical example – going straight to the user to offer them free storage if they invite their colleagues.